tomvercaut/rad-tools/dcm_grep/README.md

 - You pass one or more element patterns with -e.
 - Each pattern identifies a DICOM element by tag and optional selectors for sequences.
 - The tool opens one DICOM file, evaluates one or more patterns, and prints the results (one value per line).
+- With --recursive it searches for the pattern in nested sequences.
 - With --show-path it prints “path: value” for each match.

 Note: `dcm_grep` operates on a single file at a time.
 Use shell tools like find, xargs, or loops to process many files.